enthought/apptools/README.txt

-The help package, a part of the Enthought Tool Suite.
+The AppTools project, a part of the Enthought Tool Suite.